-This came in super handy a few weeks ago when I was working in my office after the girls had gone to bed, and suddenly heard Ella start shrieking for me.
+She immediately picked it up (which shocked me because, no kidding, I was in college before I really mastered this skill) and it came in super handy a few weeks later when I was working in my office after the girls had gone to bed, and suddenly heard Ella start shrieking for me.
 I dashed in and she said, “I put it up my nose!
 I can’t get it out!”

 I tried to not freak out when I discovered that “it” was a tiny wooden checker piece that she’d pushed up as far as her finger could reach. (“I just wanted to see if it would fit,” she told me after the fact).